sinaptik/motolog/README.md

 Run `yo angular:route myroute` to generate controller and view, and configure route.
 Make sure to fix the route for angular-ui-router

+Run `grunt build` to generate `dist` folder which is used in production

 ## Testing

 Running `grunt test` will run the unit tests with karma.